-Considering Health Plans for Your Situation -\$480 HDHP Plan Annual Employee Premium Choice PPO Plan -\$1,344 +\$480 John decides to take advantage of the wellness incentive.
+0 5 Considering Health Plans for Your Situation -\$480 HDHP Plan Annual Choice PPC Premium Choice PPO Plan -\$1,800 +\$480 John decides to take advantage of the wellness incentive.
 He completes all required activities by the deadline.
-Wellness Incentive Tara completes the biometric screening, but does not do the other required activities to earn the wellness incentive. +\$0 +\$1,000 S1,000 HSA there Tara is on a PPO plan, and is therefore not eligible for the employer HSA contribution. +\$0 -\$180 John has diabetes and goes to the Wellness Clinic for a check-up every three months.
-Each new preventative care appointment at the Wellness Clinic costs \$45 for those enrolled in the HDHP.
-Doctor Visits I throo months Annointments at the -\$0 John gets a flu shot at the Wellness Clinic.
+Wellness Incentive +\$1,000 Employer HSA Contribution -\$0 -\$180 John has diabetes and goes to the Wellness Clinic for a check-up every three months.
+Each appointment at the Wellness Clinic costs \$45 for those enrolled in the HDHP.
+Doctor Visits Tara has diabetes and goes to the Wellness Clinic for a check-up every three months.
+Appointments at the Wellness Clinic are free for those on the PPO plans. -\$0 -\$0 John gets a flu shot at the Wellness Clinic.
 Flu Shot Tara gets a flu shot at the Wellness Clinic. -\$0 -\$280 John goes to a dermatologist to have a suspicious mole checked out.
 They end up removing it just to be on the safe side.
 Specialist Tara goes to a dermatologist to have a suspicious mole checked out.
 They end up removing it just to be on the safe side. -\$50 -\$0 John gets a cold on the weekend and has an appointment with Teladoc.
 Teladoc Tara gets a cold on the weekend and has an appointment with Teladoc. -\$0 -\$2,400 John fills a monthly prescription of insulin at the pharmacy.
 Cost estimate is for 12 months.
 Prescription Tara fills a monthly prescription of insulin at the pharmacy.
-Cost estimate is for 12 months. -\$780 -\$1,860 TOTAL -\$2,174 king at all of his medical costs, John was petter off enrolling in the HDHP. in the HDHP.
-LINE Tara would've been better off enrolling in the HDHP
+Cost estimate is for 12 months. -\$780 -\$1,860 TOTAL -\$2,630 king at all of his medical costs, John was better off enrolling in the HDHP.
+BOTTOM LINE When looking at all of her medical costs, Tara would've been better off enrolling in the HDHF